dzekelid/links/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/links/master/_listings/sendgrid/whitelabel-links-link-id-subuser-post.md
-- name: SendGrid Get Whitelabel Links
+- name: SendGrid Add Whitelabel Links
   description: |-
-    **This endpoint allows you to retrieve all link whitelabels.**
+    **This endpoint allows you to create a new link whitelabel.**

     Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.